Simran-ch/Task-management-system/README.md

 ## Infotact_Project_01
 #### Design and develop an intelligent task management system that leverages NLP and ML techniques to automatically classify, prioritize, and assign tasks to users based on their behavior, deadlines, and workloads.

-## Week 1: Data Collection & Preprocessing
+## Step 1: Data Collection & Preprocessing
 ### **--Objective--**
-The goal for Week 1 was to load the raw task dataset, clean it, enrich it with synthetic values (like deadlines and workloads), and prepare it for downstream machine learning tasks.
+The goal was to load the raw task dataset, clean it, enrich it with synthetic values (like deadlines and workloads), and prepare it for downstream machine learning tasks.
 This included:
 <br>

 :) Loading the dataset from Google Drive.